sasha-byke/ml-api/README.md

 Now we have our package securely stored in Azure but the problem is we can't just `pip install` it by design in our container, we need to either supply a secret as a personal access token (PAT) to install it locally in a docker image or use azure pipelines authentication to do so.
 We will discuss that in detail later

 ## 3) Create an API
 First, let's decide what our API input (request) and output (response) are.
 It is a good practice to provide your API consumer with an explicit data schema -- here we do so by using recommended BaseModel as FastAPI suggests.
 We explicitly define every feature that we expect by name and data type.
-For simplicity, in a response class we define only the model name and prediction value (1 or 0)
+For simplicity, in a response class, we define only the model name and prediction value (1 or 0)

 Refer to FastAPI documentation (https://fastapi.tiangolo.com/) for more information on the subject.

-From here we go back to folder 'api', where we will compile our `main.py` from several pieces of code:
+From here we go back to folder `api`, where we will compile our `main.py` from several pieces of code:

 First, define our data schema:
 ```python